Neighborhood Info Without The Neighborhood Drama. Learn more

 Look For Bodies

 Another easy way to identify a potential stink bug problem in your home is to take notice of areas in your home that happen to attract stink bugs.
 Well-known entry points to your home (like your doorway or window screens) might have live stink bugs crawling around them, but pay attention to any dead stink bugs you find in your home.
 Even if you don’t see pests crawling around, the presence of dead stink bugs scattered throughout your house might mean that there is an entry point you’re not seeing.
-If the pests overwinter in your home, you might also notice eggs, larvae, or antennae in random places around your property even after the summer and fall seasons.

-Don’t Ignore Damage to Plants
+Investigate Damage to Plants

 Stink bugs are known as crop pests, which means that they feed on the fruits and vegetables that humans grow and consume.
 If you notice any other signs of a stink bug infestation in your home, you should be especially vigilant when searching your houseplants for damage.
 When stink bugs feed from a houseplant, they usually suck the sap from the leaves, which results in marring and eventually the leaf turning brown.
 If you notice a sudden influx of drooping, dead leaves on your houseplants, stink bugs might be the culprit.

-How to Prevent Stink Bugs
+How To Prevent Stink Bugs

 A stink bug infestation can be a major hassle to deal with — which is why it’s usually easier to prevent these pests from entering your property in the first place.
-During the day, most stink bugs will stay outside of your home.
+During the day, most stink bugs will stay outside your home.
 But as the sun starts to set and the night gets cold, stink bugs might enter your property looking for somewhere warm to rest.
 Use these tips and tricks to keep pests outside.

 • Caulk off tight spaces in your home: Despite their size, stink bugs can get into your home by squeezing through spaces as small as 1/6th of an inch wide.
 Searching your home for small gaps and cracks where stink bugs could be entering your property and sealing them is the best step that you can take to keep these pests out of your home.
 Use a caulking tool with latex or silicone latex, as these materials dry clear and help hide any mistakes you make during application.

 While searching your home for small crevices can feel like an annoying task, there are areas in your home where stink bugs are more likely to enter than others.
-Note which side of your home faces the setting sun — sunset is when stink bugs will begin looking for a warm place to take shelter, which might include cracks in your home’s siding or foundation.
+Note which side of your home faces the setting sun.
+Sunset is when stink bugs will begin looking for a warm place to take shelter, which might include cracks in your home’s siding or foundation.
 Make sure all of your window screens fit tightly and do not leave any cracks for bugs to sneak through.
 Finally, consider installing door sweeps under your doorways to prevent bugs from coming inside when you do.

 • Avoid pesticides: If you’re like most homeowners, your first thought is probably to start spraying pesticides around the exterior of your home.
 While this might work with other pests, stink bugs’ shells make them particularly hardy and resistant to pesticides and chemicals.
 If you have a serious infestation and home remedies just aren’t working, we recommend contacting a professional pest control company.
 These professionals have commercial-grade treatment options that will eradicate the pests in your home safely and efficiently.